MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-synapse.md

     ![Add tables.](media/add-tables.png "Add tables")

-You can follow the steps above to create a link from one Dataverse environment to multiple Azure Synapse Analytics workspaces and Azure data lakes in your Azure subscription by adding an Azure Data Lake as a linked service on a Synapse workspace.
-Similarly, you could create a link from multiple Dataverse environments to the same Azure Synapse Analytics workspace and Azure Data Lake, all within the same tenant.
+You can follow the steps above to create a link from one Dataverse environment to multiple Azure Synapse Analytics workspaces and Azure data lakes in your Azure subscription by adding an Azure data lake as a linked service on a Synapse workspace.
+Similarly, you could create a link from multiple Dataverse environments to the same Azure Synapse Analytics workspace and Azure data lake, all within the same tenant.

 > [!NOTE]
 > The data exported by Azure Synapse Link service is encrypted at rest in Azure Data Lake Storage Gen2.
 Additionally, transient data in the blob storage is also encrypted at rest.
 Encryption in Azure Data Lake Storage Gen2 helps you protect your data, implement enterprise security policies, and meet regulatory compliance requirements.
 More information: [Azure Data Encryption-at-Rest]( /azure/security/fundamentals/encryption-atrest)